Minimum Wage In Canada 2026: Rates By Province & Territory

 Can an employer pay me less than minimum wage?

-No, your employer cannot pay you less than the minimum wage in your province.
-However, there are exceptions to the rule.
+No, your employer cannot pay you less than the minimum wage in your province or territory.
+There are some exceptions to the rule, such as certain students, live-in workers, and tipped employees in Quebec.

 Which province or territory has the highest minimum wage?

-The Nunavut has the highest minimum wage in Canada at $19.75 per hour.
+Nunavut has the highest minimum wage in Canada at $19.75 per hour.
+Among the provinces, British Columbia is highest at $18.25 per hour.

 Can you live off of minimum wage in Canada?

-This question is highly debated.
-It depends on the area you live in.
-If you work 40 hours per week, you would earn less than the basic standard of living cost in most large cities like Vancouver and Toronto.
-You could get by in most other areas of the country, such as Winnipeg and almost anywhere in Quebec.
+It depends on where you live.
+If you work 40 hours per week, you’d earn less than the basic cost of living in large cities like Vancouver and Toronto, where the living wage is close to $28 per hour.
+You could get by more easily in lower-cost areas such as Winnipeg or much of Quebec.

 When is the next minimum wage increase in Canada?

 Minimum wage increases vary by province but are often adjusted annually based on inflation.
-Many provinces announce updates months in advance.
+The next confirmed increases are in Ontario and Nova Scotia on October 1, 2026.

 What is the lowest minimum wage in Canada?